WilliamArnberg/Portfolio/content/articles/ecs_article.md

 An entity is a unique identifier that represents a game object.
 It does not contain any data or logic itself but serves as a reference for components.

 ##### Components
-Components are user created [POD](https://learn.microsoft.com/en-us/cpp/cpp/trivial-standard-layout-and-pod-types?view=msvc-170#pod-types) or Non-POD data structures that store information about an entity.
+Components are user created [POD](https://learn.microsoft.com/en-us/cpp/cpp/trivial-standard-layout-and-pod-types?view=msvc-170#pod-types) or Non-POD data structures that store data about an entity.

 #### Component Storage